rickhull/compsci/Date.md

     simple and intuitive date comparisons (`<`, `>`, `==`, `.between?`, etc.).
 *   **Date Arithmetic**: Easily add or subtract days from a date, or calculate the number of days between two dates.
-*   **Day Count Conversion**: Internally, each date is represented by a simple
-    integer: the number of days elapsed since the epoch.
+*   **Ordinal Day Conversion**: Internally, each date is represented by a simple integer: the number of days elapsed since the epoch.
 *   **Zero Dependencies**: A self-contained, pure-Ruby implementation.

 ## Installation